temporal-sa/hackathon-starter/README.md

 > This will run the Temporal UI on [localhost:8080](http://localhost:8080)

 1. Enter the directory for the language you wish to develop in (eg, `cd golang`)
+1. Install the dependencies.
+This is language-dependent, so please check the relevant README.
 1. In one terminal window, run `docker compose up worker`
 1. In another terminal window, run `docker compose up starter`